 - must be planning to graduate high school during the winter or by the end of the spring 2023 school year

 - must plan to take a regular college or vocational/technical program on a full-time basis, maintaining qualifying grades.

 - applicants who do not intend to work without interruption for a bachelor’s degree or completion of a vocational/technical school certification;

 - members’ children who are attending or have already attended college or vocational/technical school;

 - children of members on the payroll of the Grand Lodge,

 - applicants who do not plan to enroll in an accredited college or vocational/technical school

-Apply Online or via mail with the forms below.
+Online (coming soon) or via mail with the forms below.

 - Children of members (college) – French